LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 - You can get information from a user and return information via keyboard and screen.
 - You can remember and recall and use information using variables.
 - You can deal directly with various kinds of data: numbers and Strings at this point.
-- There are basic operations you can do with the data (arithmetic, contatenating string, converting between data types).
+- There are basic operations you can do with the data (arithmetic, concatenating string, converting between data types).
 - At a slightly higher level, you might already have the idea of basic recurring patterns, like solving a straightforward problem with **input-processing-output**.